 Contempt of court and other enforcement actions, such as garnishment, execution or family access motions, may also be necessary in cases involving unpaid child support, a failure to pay a cash settlement amount, or refusal to adhere to child custody arrangements.
 We have more than 100 years of combined experience quickly resolving these family law matters.

-If You Have Been Charged With Contempt Of Court
+What To Do If You Have Been Charged With Contempt Of Court

 Contempt of court can have serious repercussions, including potential incarceration.
 If you have been served with a show cause order or a motion for contempt, you should take the matter very seriously.
 We want to help you address the allegations against you in a manner that best protects you from adverse consequences in the courtroom.

-Often, a person alleged to have failed to pay child support or spousal support has suffered the loss of job through no fault of his or her own, or has fallen ill and has been unable to work.
+Often, a person alleged to have failed to pay child support or spousal support has suffered the loss of a job through no fault of his or her own, or has fallen ill and has been unable to work.
 We will ensure that we carefully examine the allegations against you and take every step to protect your interests.
 Whatever the case may be, we can help.